 - most of them are also cheaper than almost all forms of non-renewable energy.

 The main disadvantages of solar, wind, and hydro are:

-The last thing I'd like to note is that the most sustainable energy is the energy that you don't use.
+- The most sustainable energy is the energy that you don't use.
 Remember that energy efficiency is sometimes called the "fifth fuel?"
 That is very much applicable to these considerations.
 Also, as noted above, energy efficiency has been found to have a lower LCOE than any other energy source!
 The more we can reduce our energy use while getting the same benefits from the energy service, the better off we will be.